quantum-fennec/adaptive-anderson/README.md

 Anderson algorithm for solving large non-linear root finding problems.
-This adaptive version automatically adjust the mixing parameter to achieve a better convergence.
+This adaptive version automatically adjust the mixing parameter during iterations to achieve a better convergence.

 For more informations about the package and its use, please read the paper in the doc directory.
 To make the program, modify Makefile.inc